By Sandy Baker

 Professional treatment provides medical detox so clients can withdraw safely with minimum discomfort.
 Detox is followed by individual and group therapy as well as holistic therapies to help clients understand their reasons for using, get help with issues like mental illness and chronic pain that might have driven them to use, and meet others who can support them in changing their lives for the better.

-In a drug and alcohol treatment center like The Ranch at Dove Tree, you gain the support and motivation you need to make a break from addiction for good.
+In a alcohol and drug treatment center like The Ranch at Dove Tree, you gain the support and motivation you need to make a break from addiction for good.
 Reach out to our admissions counselors to learn more about what we offer.
-We can help you end your fear of drug and alcohol overdose.
+We can help you end your fear of alcohol and drug overdose.